Protect your financial health, even during an illness

 Critical Illness Insurance…

-- Is a lump-sum payment you can spend any way you like
+- is a lump-sum you can spend any way you like

 How does Critical Illness insurance make a difference?

 Why choose Critical Illness Insurance?

 - Savings on the insurance you need, thanks to group pricing

 - You and your spouse3: $25,000 to $250,000, in units of $25,000 (your spouse can apply for up to the same coverage you choose for yourself)

 Best Doctors®* services - A valuable service available to you, your spouse, dependent children, parents and parents-in-law at any point during the lifetime of the policy.
 You can access Best Doctors to get answers to any of your medical questions (they do not need to be questions relating to an illness covered under this policy).
 In addition, if you get critically ill, you will be connected with a leading expert that will review your diagnosis and your treatment plan and provide you with recommendations for moving forward.
 What’s more, you can still use Best Doctors’ services up to 4 months from the time your claim is paid.4